CloudReactor/cloudreactor-procwrapper/README.md

       --task-uuid TASK_UUID
                             UUID of Task (either the Task Name or the Task UUID must be specified)
+      --auto-create-task    Create the Task even if not known by the API server --auto-create-task-run-environment-name AUTO_CREATE_TASK_RUN_ENVIRONMENT_NAME
+                            Name of the Run Environment to use if auto-creating the Task (either the name or UUID of the Run Environment must be specified if auto-creating the Task).
+Defaults to the deployment name if the Run Environment UUID is not specified.
+      --auto-create-task-run-environment-uuid AUTO_CREATE_TASK_RUN_ENVIRONMENT_UUID
+                            UUID of the Run Environment to use if auto-creating the Task (either the name or UUID of the Run Environment must be specified if auto-creating the Task)
+      --auto-create-task-props AUTO_CREATE_TASK_PROPS
+                            Additional properties of the auto-created Task,
+                            in JSON format
+      --force-task-active   Indicates that the auto-created Task should be scheduled and made a service by the API server, if applicable.
+Otherwise, auto-created Tasks are marked
+                            passive.
       --task-execution-uuid TASK_EXECUTION_UUID
                             UUID of Task Execution to attach to --task-version-number TASK_VERSION_NUMBER